MAI Portal Design System

 Challenge #1: Unclear B2B Visual Language

-The Portal needed to feel more structured, professional, and trustworthy than MAI’s immersive VR products.
+The portal needed to feel structured and trustworthy, distinct from MAI's consumer VR products.

 Challenge #2: Inconsistent UI Patterns